 Here, we take a look at the most significant matches in the history of soccer.

-- Historic - How long has the match been in the history books?
+- History - How long has the match been in the history books?
 What bearing did the match have on the future of the game?
 How did the match impact the geographic region in which it was played (or the world as a whole)?

 - Quality of Play - Which players were involved?
 What style of play did the manager employ?
 Which goals, saves, or specific moments left their mark on the game?